Flushability

 Leading the Way to Promote the Proper Disposal of Nonwoven Disposable Products

-The deadline to adopt the Fourth Edition Guidelines for Assessing the Flushability of Disposable Nonwoven Products (2018) and the Labeling Code of Practice (2nd Edition 2017) is November 1, 2018.
+The deadline to adopt the Fourth Edition Guidelines for Assessing the Flushability of Disposable Nonwoven Products (2018) and the Labeling Code of Practice (2nd Edition 2017) was November 1, 2018.

 The suppliers of nonwoven materials and products, represented by INDA and EDANA, the Associations representing the vast majority of nonwovens supplied to the market today across North America and Europe, the Middle East and Africa, are committed to communicating to consumers when the toilet is an appropriate disposal route for finished products in the marketplace.